 It seems so easy for Jesus to say to the adulteress (and to all of us) “neither do I condemn you.”
 With those words, he saved her from death and gave her a new lease on life.
 So what did it cost her?
 “Go and sin no more” is her program.
 She must change her life.

 But what did it cost Him?
 Everything.
 He was required not just to change his life, but to lose it.
 In Mel Gibson’s “The Passion of the Christ,” one of the most poignant scenes is when mother Mary rushes to be with Jesus as he collapses under the weight of the cross.
-In that agonizing moment that he looks up at her and says, “See, I make all things new (Rev. 21:5).
+In that agonizing moment, he looks up at her and says, “See, I make all things new!”
+(Rev. 21:5)

 A famous German theologian murdered by the Nazis, Dietrich Bonhoeffer, pointed out the difference between “cheap grace” and “costly grace.”
 Grace is free.
 It is the absolutely unmerited gift of pardon and loving friendship extended to us by God in a way that transforms us and makes all things new.
 But such grace is not cheap.
 It was paid for by the suffering of God’s Son, suffering that he willingly embraced out of love for us.

 Paul needed this grace desperately.
-He occupied a conspicuous place among the self-righteous, a member of the blood-thirsty crowd that stoned Stephen.
+He occupied a conspicuous place among the self-righteous, a member of the blood-thirsty crowd that stoned Stephen and would have stoned the adulterous woman.
 When on the road to Damascus he realized who he was and what he deserved, he saw the grace offered to him as more precious than gold.
 It was the pearl of great price.
 In light of this treasure, all else appeared as trash (he actually uses a rather vulgar word for “compost” in Phil 3:8).
 He was not satisfied to be a passive spectator.
 Rather he wanted to share personally in Christ’s sufferings and so come to experience the exhilarating power of his resurrection, the love that is stronger than death.
 He saw the heavenly finish line ahead and decided to go for the gold.

 That grace is available to you.
 The question is, how precious do you view it?
 What value do you place on it?
 It is offered to you daily through the Eucharist, the Word of God, and prayer.
 Are you too busy to fit these into your schedule?
 How much effort do you make to grasp the prize?
 Are you sprinting, walking, or just moping?